 - Runny nose

-- Loss of sense or smell
+- Loss of sense of taste or smell

 In certain circumstances headache, muscle soreness, stuffy nose, nausea, vomiting and diarrhoea may also be considered.